-Here’s what your digestive enzymes do to those short snippets of ‘string’ in our ball of string analogy:
+Here’s what your enzymatic hydrolysis does to those short snippets of “string” in our ball of yarn analogy.

+At CB Supplements, we’re all about collagen powder, so we should certainly address this question.
 If you’ve been reading along, you know the answer.
-If you’ve bounced straight down to this section, then we’ll be quick.
+If you’ve bounced straight down to this section, we’ll be quick.

 For you folks on the run (which, is like all of us right?)